danthepunman/catalog/README.md

 - Users can comment on items.
 - They can edit and delete their own comments.
 - The admin has a link that shows all the comments that need to be reviewed.
 If they are found inappropriate, they can be deleted.
-If the admin selects approve, it flags it in the database and removes it from the list.
+If the admin selects approve, it flags it in the database and removes it from the review list.
 - The admin also has a dashboard that shows the category name next to the comment to get a snapshot that comments are staying on topic.

 ### Thumbtacks